 Ray Ilich / February 17, 1997

-After it would sit for a few days or longer without starting, my 1959 Mercedes-Benz Type 220S Ponton sedan experienced a 30 second cranking time (3 10 second bursts) before it would even begin to fire.
+After sitting for a few days or longer without starting, my 1959 Mercedes-Benz Type 220S Ponton sedan experienced a 30 second cranking time (three 10 second bursts) before it would even begin to fire.
 This prolonged cranking is hard on the electrical system, battery, starter, and the nerves of the owner.

-At least two types of fuel pumps exist for the Ponton Mercedes.
-They are distinguished by the presence or lack of a priming lever.
+At least two types of fuel pumps exist for the Mercedes-Benz Pontons.
+They are distinguished by the presence (or lack) of a priming lever.
 The earlier fuel pump has the priming lever, later fuel pumps do not.
 It may be argued that the fuel pump with the priming lever is superior, because the check valves can be replaced.

 I rebuilt a leverless fuel pump, (which amounts to only replacing the diaphragm), but that did not solve my car's starting problem.
 Next I rebuilt a fuel pump with lever, and installed it in my car.
 So far I'm happy with the lever fuel pump.
 The following is what I know about rebuilding fuel pumps.

 1) Remove the two fuel lines from the fuel pump.
-Use two wrenches, one on the nut on the fuel pump, the other on the fuel line.
-(Use a flare nut wrench if available.)
-The leverless fuel pump has a push on connector on the supply side, and the lever pump has two threaded ports.
-Place a rag under the fuel pump to catch any gasoline which will spill out of the lines.
+Use two wrenches, one on the nut on the fuel pump, the other on the fuel line (use a flare nut wrench if available).
+The leverless fuel pump has a push-on connector on the supply side, and the lever pump has two threaded ports.
+Place a rag under the fuel pump to catch the gasoline that spills out of the lines.

 4) Remove the gaskets and mounting spacer.
-Remove the approx 1-1/2" spring which holds down the plunger by pushing up on the end and pull it away from the plunger.
+Remove the approx 1-1/2" spring that holds down the plunger by pushing up on the end, and pull it away from the plunger.

-5) Open the fuel pump by unscrewing 6 screws located in the circumference of the pump.
+5) Open the fuel pump by unscrewing six screws located in the circumference of the pump.
 This will reveal the diaphragm.
-The diaphragm is held in place by a central shaft which extends down into the cup.
+The diaphragm is held in place by a central shaft, which extends down into the cup.

 Tip: Lightly clamp the fuel pump in a vice, to hold it for the next steps.

-6) Remove the diaphragm, by pushing down firmly on the metal center of the diaphragm and turn the diaphragm clockwise slightly.
+6) Remove the diaphragm by pushing down firmly on its metal center, and turning it slightly clockwise.
 This may take a while, you are removing the slotted end of the shaft from the plunger.

-7) Thoroughly clean with solvent the disassembled fuel pump, and the fuel pump mounting "cup" attached to the engine block
+7) Thoroughly clean the disassembled fuel pump and the fuel pump mounting "cup" attached to the engine block with solvent.

 11) Pack the hollow space in the fuel feed pump and in the jointing flange with multipurpose grease.
 Wipe grease away from the gasket mounting surfaces.